hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 mind.
 And is not suitable for making any investment or divestment decisions and or any inferences about things/...
 Also I am no expert in this matter, so my logics could be buggy and stupid in more ways than one.
-Also the data it works with may not be error free and uptodate always.
+Also the data it works with may not be error free and may not be uptodate always.
 So dont use this program for anything.

-The logic also has been updated to fetch historic/bhav data from nse website, so that one can look at historic stock data in blind and stupid ways.
+The logic has also been updated to fetch historic/bhav data from nse website, so that one can look at historic stock data in blind and stupid ways.